PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 ```

 Around 10 seconds later, Player *4* will also be added to the Match, who will be matched based on his skill value falling within the *second* (Relative) threshold period.
-As each Player is added to the Match, both them and the existing Players on the Match receive a [MatchUpdatedMessage](/API Documentation/Message API/Multiplayer/MatchUpdatedMessage.md).
+As each Player is added to the Match, both the new and the existing Players in the Match receive a [MatchUpdatedMessage](/API Documentation/Message API/Multiplayer/MatchUpdatedMessage.md).

 Player 3 *MatchUpdatedMessage:*